umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/ui-config-files.md

 ---
-description: Customizing the UI in Vendr.
+description: Customizing the UI in Umbraco Commerce.
 ---

 # UI Config Files

-With Vendr, there are minimal rules about what information you are required to record about an Order, however, this does pose a problem for how we provide a User Interface for managing carts and orders when we don't know exactly what properties you are going to be recording.
+With Umbraco Commerce, there are minimal rules about what information you are required to record about an Order, however, this does pose a problem for how we provide a User Interface for managing carts and orders when we don't know exactly what properties you are going to be recording.

-In order to allow this flexibility whilst still providing the ability to view and manage carts and orders in the backoffice, Vendr supports a number of UI config files to map [Order/Order Line Properties](properties.md) to its UI elements.
+In order to allow this flexibility whilst still providing the ability to view and manage carts and orders in the backoffice, Umbraco Commerce supports a number of UI config files to map [Order/Order Line Properties](properties.md) to its UI elements.

 ## Supported UI Config Files

-The configuration files supported by Vendr are.
+The configuration files supported by Umbraco Commerce are.

 * **cart.list.config.js** - Cart list view configuration.
 * **cart.editor.config.js** - Cart editor view configuration.